flybywiresim/aircraft/README.md

 ## Installation

-### Please follow ALL steps in this README if you encounter any issues with installation before seeking support.
+**Please Note**: Prior to asking for support for any installation issue follow ALL the steps outlined below:

+---

 Open the zip that you downloaded from one of the links above, and drag the `flybywire-aircraft-a320-neo` folder inside the zip into your `Community` folder.